 Weekly newsletters (which are basically mini blog posts, sharing a behind-the-scenes peek of what it’s like to work from home full-time as a solopreneur).

-At least a dozen free opt-ins, such as the Discover Your Perfect Biz Idea Workbook.
+At least a dozen free opt-ins, such as the 3 Steps to 10x Your Productivity class.

 Occasional guest blog posts, webinars, and Facebook live videos.